BrianGrant-Data/Resume/docs/index.md

 ## Work Experience
+`Jul 2023 - Sep 2023`
+__Intern Data Analyst__, the Research & Business Development Center
+- Completed a sentiment analysis using over 1,000 cells of qualitative data from over 450 respondents
+- Provided data-backed answers for our client's 5 key city branding initiative questions
+- Identified the most frequent terms and topics using Power BI and Power Queries
+- Quality-controlled data visualizations for our team of 7 researchers

-`Aor 2023 - Current`
+`Aor 2023 - Jul 2023`
-__Junior Analyst__, the Research & Business Development Center
+__Intern Data Analyst & SCRUM Master__, the Research & Business Development Center
-- A 300 hour internship
-- Used data gathered by the team to advise a business through their first expansion
+- Delivered a recommendation for a $5,000-$10,000 under-budget lease option while meeting requested specifications and appealing to 100% of the target client base
+- Evaluated $25,000 monthly sports facility leases for market readiness based on survey responses, US Census API data, and ArcGIS data
-- Utilized agile methodologies to lead a team of 5 other analysts
+- Lead SCRUM and sprint meetings for a team of 6 analysts

-`Jul - Dec 2020`
-__Video-Data Analyst__, BYU-I Art Department
-- Used Python, OpenCV, and transcription parsing to track Zoom engagement
+- Presented the results of our 3-week sprints to our Research Director

 ## Volunteer Experience